Terrell Academy

 Terrell Academy is a private K3-12 school in Dawson, Georgia, seat of Terrell County.
 It serves 380 students.
 The school has a controversial history as a segregation academy.

 History

-Terrel was founded in 1970 as a segregation academy.
-In the summer of 1970, a senior told the Atlanta Constitution she enrolled in Terrel Academy so she "didn't have to spend the rest of her life sitting next to a nigger."
+Terrell was founded in 1970 as a segregation academy.
+In the summer of 1970, a senior told the Atlanta Constitution she enrolled in Terrell Academy so she "didn't have to spend the rest of her life sitting next to a nigger."

 In 1973, headmaster Thomas Church told the Atlanta Constitution that racial situation in Terrell County School District boosted the private school’s enrollment.

 In 1977, Terrell Academy director W.C.
 Woodall acknowledged that the school was founded in response to a court order mandating the integration public school faculty.
 Woodall stated that although he personally supported racial segregation, black students would be welcome at Terrell.

 The school was however granted tax-exempt status in 1970.